 We use open rates as one of the main analytics to measure our email marketing.
 Several companies regularly issue ‘open rates by industry’ reports and businesses aim for the magical all-industry-average 20%.

 Now, open rates aren’t a precise art.
-There are several reasons why they aren’t always accurate (I won’t bore you with the techy stuff now) but on the whole they are a fairly decent indicator of how many emails are being opened.
+There are several reasons why they aren’t always accurate (I won’t bore you with the techy stuff now) but on the whole they are a fairly decent-ish indicator of how many emails are being opened.

 We can use this data to help us clean our lists since regularly sending to people who never open your emails can affect deliverability.
-If we don’t know who is opening our emails, we can unsubscribe and delete them.
+If we don’t know who is opening our emails, we can’t unsubscribe and delete them.

-If we can’t track open rates properly then keeping our lists clean is going to be harder.
+But if we can’t track open rates properly then keeping our lists clean is going to be harder.

 Open actions are often used in automations too to decide whether someone moves on to the next step of the workflow.
 For example, if your message which sends a free resource isn’t opened, or the reminder email is also unopened, then a condition that looks for opens might stop them moving on to the rest of your nurture sequence.
 So relying on ‘opens’ might affect your workflows.